Nethomboni/Gift-Of-The-Givers/README.md

-# Gift of the Givers Web Application
+# Gift of the Givers Web Application:

 A .NET 8 ASP.NET Core MVC humanitarian-relief platform, extended with Azure Functions for prototype tax-certificate generation and project-update logging.